j-zimmermann/EMStimTools/README.rst

 --------

 In the examples directory, a few published as well as unpublished examples are given.
 Please feel free to add some on your own!
+If paraview postprocessing scripts are present, they are to be found in the 'paraview' directory.